WillemHueffed/SU-Robotics-Research/README.md

 ### coord_translator_node
   - listens to `camera_coords` -> applies static transform -> publishes transformed coords to `translated_coords`

+### eye_gaze_node
+ - Currently a WIP
+ - Goal: Read the datastream from the tobii hardware -> calculate fixation in realtime -> publish to topic the coord_translator_node is listening to

 ## Scripts
 ### command_executor.py
   - Runs the python API which interfaces with the robot via the `interbotix xs_sdk`.
 Communicates with ROS via a socket bound to `localhost:12345`.